The Reasons Behind the Inspirations

 mystery novels feature members of the Edison family as secondary

-commented, "Dandola's roots in the area enable him to fill his
+one reviewer commented, "Dandola's roots in the area enable him

-mysteries with so much local color and detail that even readers
+to fill his mysteries with so much local color and detail that even

-unfamiliar with the town can create vivid pictures of it in their
+readers unfamiliar with the town can create vivid pictures of it in

 So how and why was West Orange chosen as the home base for